 “I should stay single till I find a person with so and so qualities.”

 We often limit ourselves from a number of experiences in life hoping to boycott major loss and failure.
-But like every coin has two faces, these limiting ideas only cut us short from opportunities.
-When it comes to relationships we are extra careful about our hearts getting broken and us investing emotions, energy and time on the wrong person.
+But like every coin has two faces, these limiting ideas only cut us short of opportunities.
+When it comes to relationships we are extra careful about our hearts getting broken and us investing emotions, energy, and time in the wrong person.
 Because who is not aware of the aftermath of heartbreak?

-Some people (including you) might be of the opinion that waiting for the right person to come in your life saves a lot of unnecessary emotional involvement.
-While having such thoughts are admirable, getting a glance of the contrasting side is also encouraged.
+Some people (including you) might be of the opinion that waiting for the right person to come into your life saves a lot of unnecessary emotional involvement.
+While having such thoughts are admirable, getting a glance at the contrasting side is also encouraged.